johndianus/solution_dwp/Readme.md

 5. Open a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or support, please contact [your-email@example.com].
+For any questions or support, please contact [john.dianus@gmail.com].

 ## Acknowledgments
 - **Jest** for providing a great testing framework.